 A co-founder at Evolution and former KMGH news anchor, Katie brings nearly 25 years of public relations and broadcast journalism experience to the team.
-Her media background has equipped her with a unique and strategic perspective that she applies to message development, achieving and managing media inquiries, and crisis management.
+Her media background has equipped her with a unique and strategic perspective that she applies to message development, achieving and managing media inquiries, spokesperson training and crisis management for companies or individuals.

-Katie helps lead communications contracts and projects for a wide range of clients, including Colorado Center for Reproductive Medicine, Tri-County Health Department, and Porter Hospital.
-She was influential in developing the award winning “I Am A Smoke-Free Zone” media campaign with Denver Public Health, as well as targeted media plans during the high profile H1N1 influenza season, the Affordable Care Act/”Priceless Prevention” campaign on immunization coverage, and the award-winning “Immunize for Good” campaign.
-Katie also shares her expertise as a board member for Rocky Mountain Youth Clinics, a non-profit medical clinic that ensures children get all the health care they need regardless of their ability to pay.
+She was influential in developing the award winning “I Am A Smoke-Free Zone” media campaign with Denver Public Health, as well as targeted media plans during the high profile H1N1 influenza season and the award-winning “Immunize for Good” campaign for the Colorado Department of Public Health and Environment.
+Katie also shares her expertise as a board member for Rocky Mountain Youth Clinics (now Every Child Pediatrics), a non-profit medical clinic that ensures children get all the health care they need regardless of their ability to pay.

-Katie’s on-camera and speaking experience make her an ideal spokesperson and a proficient media trainer.
-Katie coaches clients on best practices for conducting impactful and memorable media interviews, and how to work strategically with the media to skillfully manage interviews and public exposure.
+With her extensive on-camera and public speaking experience, Katie is an ideal spokesperson and a proficient media trainer.
+She coaches clients on best practices for conducting impactful and memorable media appearances, as well as how to work strategically with journalists to skillfully manage interviews and public exposure.

 While a broadcaster in Detroit, Katie earned an Emmy Award for healthcare reporting from the Michigan Association of Broadcasters.
 She graduated Phi Beta Kappa from the University of Colorado at Boulder and holds two degrees, a Bachelor of Science in Broadcast Journalism and Bachelor of Arts in Political Science.